kevynfg/moodtation/README.md

-Hey, Kevyn here.
-First i want to say this is a personal project, after seeing the exponential growing on meditation apps i wanted to give it a try to give some comfort and care to the world.

-Not sure when this is gonna be done because i'm having college at the moment.

 You can try this github page https://kevynfg.github.io/moodtation/

 # Moodtation